wp-plugins/simple-history/readme.txt

 2. Simple History settings.
 Choose to show the plugin on your dashboard, or as a separately page.
 Or both.
 Or none, since you can choose to only use the secret RSS feed to keep track of the changes on you web site/WordPress installation.

+3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.3.3 =
+- Moved JavaScript to own file
+- Added comments to the history, so now you can see who approved a comment (or unapproved, or marked as spam, or moved to trash, or restored from the trash)

 = 0.3.2 =
 - fixed some php notice messages + some other small things I don't remember..